 Indigenomics: Raising our understanding, raising our relationships

-Vancouver Observer recently had the opportunity to conduct a Q and A with Carol Anne Hilton via email.

-Carol Anne is one of the keynote speakers at the Hopeful Economics Summit on April 21-22 in Vancouver and was recently appointed Senior Advisor to the Federal Finance Minister.
+Carol Anne is a keynote speaker at the Hopeful Economics Summit on April 21-22 in Vancouver.
+She was recently appointed Senior Advisor to the Federal Finance Minister.

 CEO of Transformation, she teaches Indigenomics at Simon Fraser University.
 She is a recognized leading First Nation’s business entrepreneur with a Masters Degree in Business Management (MBA) from the University of Hertfordshire, England.